All Episodes

 In this case, just to get poll numbers up.

-This is this is purely a for-show operation.
+This is purely a for-show operation.

 And the real thing that was for show was Obama's speech to the nation announcing this military action.